UsamaTahir1/LandMarks/README.md

 Most time was spent on front end with ReactJs (12 hours).
 Backend process was smooth (5 hours).
 Overall time spent is around 17 hours.

 # 3. Limitations
-•	For some reason I am only able to edit markers which are in the bottom half of the map.
+* For some reason I am only able to edit markers which are in the bottom half of the map.
 It might be an issue with the offsets with respect to map.
-•	First time Adding the comment appears without username.
+* First time Adding the comment appears without username.
-•	Searching in handled on front end as I was trying to play around with sate manipulations in Reactjs.
-It sometimes shows more markers on map than necessary.
+* Searching in handled on front end as I was trying to play around with sate manipulations in Reactjs.
+It sometimes shows more markers on map than necessary. (resolved)

 # 4. Running the Solution
 *	Clone the Git repository in some folder OR download the zip folder and extract it.